International branch campus: United Arab Emirates

-Research Productivity
+Research productivity

 Most IBCs focus initially on providing education; however, some IBCs have evidenced interest and commitment to engaging in research.
 Hans Pohl and Jason E. Lane developed a methodology using SciVal data to determine the research productivity of faculty/researchers at IBCs.
 Their research demonstrated that IBCs in countries such as Qatar, UAE, and Malaysia contribute a significant portion of those nation's overall research productivity.
 However, in an analysis of research-producing universities in Abu Dhabi, their research suggested that IBCs may not necessarily have greater impact than other forms of educational investment when it comes to overall research productivity.

 Cross-Border Education Research Team

 The Cross-Border Education Research Team (C-BERT) was founded in 2010 by Professors Jason Lane and Kevin Kinser, then at the State University of New York at Albany, to track and study the development of international branch campuses.
-C-BERT maintains the only publicly accessible list of IBCs operating around the world, which is important as the entities are disbursed across dozens of countries and often not tracked through other educational data collections.
-C-BERT's efforts to advance knowledge about international branch campuses has been recognized by the Association for the Study of Higher Education with their award for Outstanding Contributions to International Education Research.
+C-BERT maintains a publicly accessible list of IBCs operating around the world, using the definition:

+The largest 'exporter' countries on the C-BERT listing, as of March 2023, are the United States (84 campuses), the United Kingdom (46), Russia (39), France (38) and Australia (20), while the largest 'importer' countries are China (47 campuses), United Arab Emirates (30), Singapore (16), Malaysia (15) and Qatar (11).
+The list contains a total of 333 active campuses.

+Typology

+Lane and Kinser identified five models of ownership for international branch campuses in 2012, based on a survey of 180 IBCs that elicited 50 responses: